mm-zk/boojum-docs/basics/memory.md

-# Memory and registers
+# Memory and Registers

-In this article, we'll cover memory and register access - which is done in basically every single step.
+In this article, we'll explain memory and register access, which is used in nearly every execution step.

-Imagine you have the following code:
+Consider the following code:

 ```asm
 set r2, 0